skmdev/koa-decorator-ts/README.md

 # koa-decorator-ts
-Koa Decorator(Type Script Support)
+Koa Decorator (with TypeScript)

 # Installation
 ```
 npm i koa-decorator-ts --save
+/* or */
+yarn add koa-decorator-ts
 ```

 # Introduction
 This package is a decorator for koa, including the koa-router, graohql.
-You can use decorators to define the path for routing or create a graphql resolver like koa controller method
+You can use decorators to define the path of routing or create a graphql resolver using existing koa controller

 # Usage